 ******************************************************************************* Python 2 is deprecated.
 Upgrade to Python 3 as soon as possible.
 See https://cloud.google.com/python/docs/python2-sunset To suppress this warning, create an empty ~/.cloudshell/no-python-warning file.
 The command will automatically proceed in seconds or on any key. *******************************************************************************

-Once these libraries have been successfully installed, you're ready to start talking to Google APIs!
+Once you can run that import "test" command successfully (no errors/output), you're ready to start talking to Google APIs!

 As this is an introductory codelab, the assumption is that you're new to using Google and G Suite APIs.
 If you already have experience creating projects and creating user authorization "OAuth client IDs."
 If so, create or reuse an existing project, create or reuse an existing OAuth client ID and skip the next two modules and go straight to, "Displaying your Drive files & folders application" or jump all the way down to, "Advanced devconsole usage", to review those steps with less guidance.